The Farewell Game Tradition

 Players Without Farewell Games

 Not all players receive farewell games.
 Only long-serving contributors are honored this way.
 Players released or retiring mid-season often lack farewell game opportunities.
 Some players decline farewell games, preferring to 'contribute as active roster members until the end' or finding ceremonies unsuitable to their personality.
 Farewell game availability reflects career evaluation, and some players denied the opportunity harbor complex feelings.
-Recently, post-game 'retirement ceremonies' as simpler alternatives have increased, expanding the movement to provide sendoffs for more players.
+Since the 2010s, post-game 'retirement ceremonies' as simpler alternatives have increased, expanding the movement to provide sendoffs for more players.

 Stories of legends are also helpful